Emeritus Professor Peter Smith

 Depending on programme structure, some students may have had extensive exposure to statistical and econometric methods, so may be accustomed to handling data and interpreting results.
 However, there may still be a difference between running some regressions in response to a specific exercise during an econometrics module and devising a model to allow testing of a specific hypothesis.

-Where students have not been exposed to econometrics, this will clearly affect the scope of research that they can undertake.
+Where students have not been exposed to econometrics, this will clearly affect the scope and nature of research that they can undertake.
 It may be that they are restricted to a theoretical approach or a literature review style of project, or that they need to find alternative ways of presenting evidence.
 Where there is a mixture of single and joint honours students it may well be that there are students working on similar topic areas, some of whom know some econometrics and others not.
 This can create particular pressures on the joint honours students, who may feel obliged to try to use techniques with which they are unfamiliar.
 This is almost always disastrous.
 It also becomes important that the skills base of students is taken into account during the assessment process, so that students without training in econometrics are not unduly penalised by markers.

 It is increasingly crucial to provide clear guidance on academic integrity at an early juncture.
 Section 3.10 explores this issue in more depth.